db260179/ps3syscon/README.md

 BE ERRORS:

-A0213013 BE_SPI DI/DO ERROR - CELL not communicating to syscon via SPI (1.2V MC2_VDDIO and 1.2V BE_VCS no output) = Dead CELL
+A0213013 BE_SPI DI/DO ERROR - CELL not communicating to syscon via SPI (1.2V MC2_VDDIO and 1.2V BE_VCS no output) = Possible shorts on the line, check C4001 and trailing caps.
+Possible CELL dead?

 A0213011 BE_SPI CS ERROR